 About The Project

-Upon commercial operation in 2024, Lone Star Solar will have 66 megawatts (MWac) of renewable power capacity and deploy a 198 megawatt-hour (MWh) Battery Energy Storage System (BESS)—one of the largest battery systems in the Carolinas.
-Lone Star Solar has a power purchase agreement with Dominion Energy South Carolina.
+Lone Star Solar is a 66-megawatt (MWac) solar facility paired with a 198 megawatt-hour (MWh) Battery Energy Storage System (BESS)—one of the largest solar+storage facilities in the Southeastern United States.
+The project delivers clean, reliable energy through a power purchase agreement with Dominion Energy South Carolina.

 66 MW